insraq/insraq.github.com/_drafts/c-sharp-in-2019.md

 - One of your dependencies does not work cross-platform.
 This is less of a problem for server-side libraries.
 A typical example is WPF: if you have a WPF-based UI app, don't expect to work on Linux any time soon.
 - If your code interpolate with native (ABI or OS-specifics), then you will have to take care of that yourself
-- If you have a DLL compiled with .NET Framework, even if the code is "compatible", the same DLL will not work with .NET Core.
-You will have to recompile it with .NET Standard or use multi-targeting.
+- If you have a DLL compiled with .NET Framework, even if the code is "compatible", the same DLL *might* not work with .NET Core (even with .NET Core compatibility mode).
+In this case, you should try to recompile it with .NET Standard or use multi-targeting.
 - Some of the API does not behave uniformly across platforms.
 An example would be `Process.PrivateMemorySize64` [always returns 0 on Linux](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.Process/src/System/Diagnostics/ProcessManager.Linux.cs#L140).
 My biggest complaint is that this is not really mentioned in the documentation.

 The C# project I am working on requires taking the game logic code written in .NET Framework 3.5 (Unity), making it Unity-independent and run in on a Linux server.
 Most of the C# works works "out of the box" when moving from .NET Framework 3.5 to .NET Core 2.2.
 There are some Unity related quirks that I have to deal with, some DLLs needs to be recompiled.
 Overall it has been a smooth ride.